atom/node-ls-archive/README.md

 `archivePath` - The string path to the archive file.

-`callback` - The function to call after reading completes with an error and/or an array of archive entries.
+`callback` - The function to call after reading completes with an error or an array of archive entries.

 ### archive.read(archivePath, filePath, callback)